DaanJansen94/nf-metatropics/README.md

     --minVirus                    [number]  Minimum virus data frequency in the raw data to be part of the output. [default: 0.001]
     --usegpu                      [boolean] In case fast5 is the input, the use of GPU Nvidia should be true.
-    --dbmeta                      [string]  Path for the MetaMaps database for read classification. [default: None] --trim                        [boolean] Trimming of 28 nucleotides at 3 and 5 prime when SISPA is used.
-    --pair                        [boolean] If barcodes were added at both sides of a read (true) or only at one side (false).
+    --dbmeta                      [string]  Path for the MetaMaps database for read classification. [default: None] --pair                        [boolean] If barcodes were added at both sides of a read (true) or only at one side (false).
     --quality                     [integer] Minimum quality for a base to build the consensus [default: 7] --agreement                   [number]  Minimum base frequency to be called without ambiguity [default: 0.7]